Conflict of Interest

 • Some reportable financial interests do not require further action because they are considered so inconsequential that they are unlikely to influence an investigator’s behavior.
 In such cases the COIAC will recommend that research support be accepted with no further action.

-• Even if a financial interest is determined to constitute a significant conflict the COIAC tries to find ways of managing, reducing or eliminating the conflict.
+• Even if a financial interest is determined to constitute a significant conflict the COIAC considers whether there are viable methods to manage, reduce or eliminate the conflict.

 5. Who reviews financial disclosures?
 The Laboratory Conflict of Interest Advisory Committee (COIAC) is a panel of scientists from disciplines across the Laboratory.
 They review disclosures of financial interests that have the potential to represent significant conflicts of interest that must be eliminated, reduced or managed.
 The Committee determines an appropriate strategy for management of any significant conflict, and makes recommendations to the Laboratory Deputy Director.
 Disclosures of financial interests are public documents available to members of the public and to the Department of Energy upon request.